sarahforzley/universal-docs/automation/schedules.md

 ### Continuous

-Continuous schedules will run over and over again.
+Continuous schedules run over and over again.
 You can define a delay between each scheduled job run.

 ![](<../.gitbook/assets/image (368).png>)